Written by Nicholas Sagan, Rene Echevarria, and Naren Shankar

 Directed by Jonathan Frakes

 What makes this situation more interesting is that there has always been a certain romantic tension between the two.
-As they follow the map and make their way through caverns which they believe will lead to their escape, the telepathic ability becomes stronger.
+As they follow the map and make their way through caverns that they believe will lead to their escape, their telepathic ability becomes stronger.
 They also begin experiencing physical discomfort any time they move away from each other.

 Commander Riker (Jonathan Frakes) meanwhile, is meeting with a Kes Ambassador, Mauric (portrayed by Robin Gammell).
 Mauric tells him they know where Picard and Crusher are among the Prytt and are trying to secure their release.
 When Picard and Crusher fail to show up at the rendezvous, the Kes immediately begin to suspect the Federation of conspiring with the Prytt.